Northern Army Group (1989) order of battle: 2nd Infantry Division

 2nd Infantry Division was based in the North East of the United Kingdom and was planned to have joined I British Corps in Germany within 72 hours of mobilization.
-The division was tasked with defending the Corps Rear Area and prepare a last line of defense along the Western bank of the Weser River.
+The division was tasked with defending the Corps Rear Area and preparing a last line of defense along the west bank of the Weser River.
 Therefore, the 29th Engineer Brigade was added to the division and was tasked with route maintenance and preparation of defensive positions on the western bank of the Weser River in the Upper Weser Valley.